catseye/Fountain/doc/Fountain-Design-Questions.md

 to the point of being obnoxious.
 And we need to be careful to still allow all CSLs to be expressed, which might prove cumbersome to show.

+### How do we implement parameter passing?

+All parameters are "reference parameters" in some sense (think Prolog).

+All productions only have access to their own parameters -- there are no global variables.

+When we encounter a nonterminal (during, let's say, parsing), we need to

+*   Save our current store somewhere.
+Doesn't have to be in the parsing state.
+Though we could just keep a copy of the parsing state.
+*   Create a new store for the nonterminal we're descending into.
+*   Look at the formals of the nonterminal we're descending into.
+*   For each of these formals, see if we have an actual that gives it a value.
+If we do, give it that value in the new store.
+*   It's important we let some formals stay undefined though, as the nonterminal we're descending into might assign them and pass them back up as "output parameters".
+*   Create a new copy of the parsing state that has our new store.
+*   Parse the nonterminal with it.
+The result will be a new parsing state.
+*   Reconcile the new parsing state and the saved parsing state.
+    We use everything from the new parsing state unchanged, except for the store.
+The store, we reconcile with our saved store.
+*   What does "reconcile" mean?
+For every formal that (now) has a value in our new parsing state, unify it with the actual that we used to populate the formal.
+This will result in a new store where the actuals may be associated with values different than what they were.
+Use this new store in the new parsing state.

 [Exanoke]: https://catseye.tc/node/Exanoke
 [Tamsin]: https://catseye.tc/node/Tamsin
 [Tandem]: https://catseye.tc/node/Tandem